Understanding HIKESHI-leukodystrophy.

 The HIKESHI gene

-HIKESHI (also known as C11ORF73) is a small but critical gene located on chromosome 11.
+The HIKESHI gene (previously known as C11ORF73) is a small but critical gene located on chromosome 11.
 It produces a protein that acts as a "shuttle" — transporting another protein called HSP70 into the cell's nucleus during heat stress, such as fever.
 HSP70 protects cells from damage when temperatures rise.

 Why Ashkenazi Jews?